bluem-development/bluem-php/README.md

 // the merchant ID (for eMandates), to be found on the contract you have with the bank for receiving direct debit mandates.
 $config->merchantID = ...

 // The slug of the 'Thank You' page to which should be referred after completing process.
-If your Order ID is processed in the URL it will be filled in for you
+If your Order ID is processed in the URL it will be filled in for you.
 $config->thanksPage = ...
 // Not applicable for IBAN-Name check